Time-Frequency Correlation of Repeating Fast Radio Bursts: Correlated Aftershocks Tend to Exhibit Downward Frequency Drifts: Correlation analysis

 Fig. \ref{fig:2Dxi} shows the two-dimensional DD pair count and correlation function of different FRB datasets in the $\dt$-$\dnup$ space.
 A clear bimodal distribution is observed in the $\dt$ direction (left panel), with the dominant component at $\dt > 1\,\mathrm{s}$ corresponding to the longer side of the bimodal wait time distribution.
 The absence of a distinct correlation signal in the $\dt > 1\,\mathrm{s}$ region (right panels) suggests that these large time separation events can be described by an uncorrelated Poisson process, consistent with previous studies.
 In contrast, Similar to what was seen in the two-dimensional time-energy correlation function of TT23, strong correlation signals are confirmed across all datasets for $\dt < 1$ s, corresponding to the shorter side of the bimodal distribution.

 Intriguingly, the two-dimensional correlation function (right panels of Fig. \ref{fig:2Dxi}) for short time-separation pairs ($\dt < 1$ s) suggests that the signal may vary in the frequency direction, implying a potential correlation among aftershocks.
 This differs from the trend observed in TT23 for FRB energy $E$, where the correlation function at $\dt < 1$ s was uniform in the $\Delta E$ direction.
-To investigate the possible frequency dependence of $\xi$ for short-time separation events, we focused on pairs with $\dt < 0.3$ s, the universal boundary between short- and long-time components in the waiting time distribution (indicated by the vertical dashed lines in Fig. \ref{fig:2Dxi}).
+To investigate the possible frequency dependence of $\xi$ for short-time separation events, we focused on pairs with $\dt$ smaller than $\sim 0.3$ s, which serves as the rough universal boundary between short- and long-time components in the waiting time distribution (indicated by the vertical dashed lines in Fig. \ref{fig:2Dxi}).
+We note that this boundary is approximate, and our results are not sensitive to the exact choice of this value.
 We then analyzed how the correlation function $\xi$ depends on $\dnup$ within this short-time regime.

 The left panels of Fig. \ref{fig:1Dxi} show the one-dimensional correlation function $\xi(\dnup)$ for short-time separated pairs with $\dt < 0.3$ s.
 There is a notable $\dnup$-dependence in $\xi$, characterized by an increase in $\xi$ at negative $\dnup$ values, resulting in a clockwise rotational pattern in the $\xi(\dnup)$ plot.
 To test whether there is a significant dependence between $\dnup$ and $\xi$, we randomly shuffle the $\nup$ values within the original $(t, \nup)$ dataset before calculating the DD pairs and then perform the same analysis.
 This shuffling should remove any correlation between $\dnup$ and $\dt$ while preserving the overall distribution of $\nup$.
 By repeating this randomization over 100 times for each dataset and averaging the results, along with calculating the dispersion in $\xi$, we obtained the uncorrelated $\xi(\dnup)$ and 1-$\sigma$ statistical errors, which is also shown in the left panels of Fig. \ref{fig:1Dxi}.
 As expected, the $\xi$ signal for the shuffled dataset is flat across $\dnup$, in stark contrast to the $\dnup$ dependence seen in the original dataset.